einbahnstrasse/MHL-Data-Sonification/week-06-asynchronous.md

 Write down or record a short summary of your thinking up to this point.
 Answer the folloiwng questions:

-1. Did you have an initial project idea before we began our seminar?
+1. Did you have an **initial project idea** before we began our seminar?
-2. How have our materials potentially changed your thinking about the use of data in music?
+2. How have our class materials potentially changed your thinking about the use of data in music (that is, what we have done so far)?
-3. You don't need to have a fully-formed project proposal yet, but if you had to make a decision today, what would your project proposal look like?
+3. You don't need to have a fully-formed project proposal yet, but _if you had to make a decision today, what would your project proposal be, or include?_
-4. How might you use real-world or generated data to make a notated concert piece, an installation work, an improvisational environment, or another expressive and artistic form?
+4. **How might you use real-world or generated data** to make a notated concert piece, an installation work, an improvisational environment, or another expressive and artistic form?
-5. Have our course materials given you any new ideas about how you might use data in your work?
+5. Have our course materials given you any **new ideas** about how you might use data in your work?
-6. What would you like to accomplish this semester in terms of building your data analysis or sonification skills?
+6. What would you like to accomplish this semester in terms of **building your data analysis or sonification skills**?
 7. What are your thoughts on the following statement:

-> “Sonification pieces should strive to make relationships in the data intelligible in the sound.”
+> “Sonification pieces should strive to make relationships in the data **intelligible in the sound**.”

-- Is this necessary to make a successful piece?
+- Is this **necessary** to make a successful piece?
-- What are some strategies you can envision that work within and outside of an intelligibility requirement?
+- What are some **strategies** you can envision that work within and outside of an intelligibility requirement?

 8. Do your reactions to the Sonification Archive (above) inform your aesthetic direction?
-Are there things you want to avoid or pursue that you picked up from the pieces you heard there?
+Are there things you want to **avoid** or **pursue** that you picked up from the pieces you heard there?

 You might need more room to answer these questions, so be prepared to submit about 3-5 paragraphs worth of your thoughts, or however you much you think is necessary.